webrolls/hello-world-node-package/README.md

 <strong>Creating Node Package</strong>
 <p>This is a simple exmaple of creating node pakcage.</p>
 To create a node package
 <ul>
-<li>create a folder say 'hello-world-node-package'</li>
+<li>Create a folder say 'hello-world-node-package'</li>
-<li>create package.json - you can create package.json manually or run 'npm init' to auto generate it.
+<li>Under this filder create package.json - you can create package.json manually or run 'npm init' to auto generate the file.</li>
+<li>My package.json looks something like this
 <pre>
 {
   "name": "hello-world-node-package",